 Continuing with six lanes, U.S. 192 angles southeast into northern Osceola County by a number of restaurants, hotels and vacation condos catering to tourists visiting the Disney World theme park.
 A brief rural reprieve ensues east of Old Lake Wilson Road (CR 545) across Reedy Creek.
 Interchanges join an expressway section of U.S. 192 with World Drive, the main access road to Disney World from the south, and Interstate 4.
 U.S. 192 transitions back into a slow moving commercial arterial east from there to the south end of International Drive and older retail development on the outskirts of Kissimmee.

 U.S. 192 & 441 bisect St. Cloud along 13th Street with six overall lanes between Budinger Avenue and Eastern Avenue.
-The arterial previously reduced to four lanes beyond Eastern Avenue, but a $16.2 million project underway through fall 2017 expanded another 3.200 miles of the highway east to Narcoossee Road (CR 15).
+The arterial previously reduced to four lanes beyond Eastern Avenue, but a $16.2 million project completed in Summer 2017 expanded another 3.200 miles of the highway east to Narcoossee Road (CR 15).

 Construction in 2006-08 expanded U.S. 192 & 441 southeast from the outskirts of St. Cloud to Holopaw as a four-lane divided highway.
 This included building a new alignment between Alligator Lake and Lake Lizzie.
 The former two-lane roadway was retained as service roads on the south side and renamed Alligator Lake Shore East and West.